FC Cologne 1-0 Arsenal

 Teenager Nelson turns on the style

-One of the few positives for Arsenal was another eye-catching display by 17-year-old Reiss Nelson.
+One of the few positives for Arsenal was another eye-catching display by Reiss Nelson.

-The youngster has impressed in the Europa League and Carabao Cup this season, and he again caught the eye after replacing Calum Chambers midway through the second half.
+The 17-year-old has impressed in the Europa League and Carabao Cup this season, and again caught the eye after replacing Calum Chambers midway through the second half.

 In one sublime move, Nelson danced his way around three defenders before forcing a save from Timo Horn, who also stopped a long distance effort by Wilshere in the closing stages.